-NMRA-GRIN2B is a GRIN2B negative allosteric modulator program designed to be selective for the GluN2B receptor subunit of the NMDA receptor that we intend to develop for subpopulations of patients with
+NMRA-GRIN2B is a program we intend to develop for subpopulations of patients with MDD.
+We are focused on the development of negative allosteric modulators, which are molecules that bind to a distinct site of a target protein and decrease its function or activity.
+Our GRIN2B negative allosteric modulator program is designed to be selective for the GluN2B receptor subunit of the NMDA receptor.

-MDD.
 Non-selective antagonism of the NMDA receptor is a clinically validated approach for a subpopulation of MDD, as evidenced by the approval of SPRAVATO (esketamine).
 Previous GRIN2B-selective approaches have inferred the same clinical efficacy as non-selective agents, but with less risk of dissociative side effects.
 We are generating Precision Phenotypes for MDD from our integrated multimodal datasets, which we will then align with the pharmacological fingerprint for our NMRA-GRIN2B program to define a Precision Phenotype for future development.
 Our NMRA-GRIN2B program is in the discovery phase of development.

 NMRA-NLRP3 is an inhibitor program focused on targeting the NLRP3 inflammasome for the treatment of certain neurodegenerative conditions.
-The NLRP3 inflammasome can be activated in brain microglia and other cell types by a range of proteins linked to neurodegeneration, including alphasynuclein, which suggests the inflammasome may have a mechanistic role in Parkinson's disease (PD).
+The inflammasome is a critical part of the innate immune system that responds to pathogens and cellular damage and is implicated in brain disorders, such as Parkinson's disease (PD), as well as immune disorders.
+The NLRP3 inflammasome can be activated in brain microglia, a type of cell in the brain, and other cell types by a range of proteins linked to neurodegeneration, including alpha-synuclein (a neuronal protein that regulates synaptic vesicle trafficking), which suggests the inflammasome may have a mechanistic role in PD.
 We are generating Precision Phenotypes for PD from our integrated multimodal datasets, which we will then align with the pharmacological fingerprint for our NMRA-NLRP3 program to define a Precision Phenotype for future development.
 Our NMRA-NLRP3 program is in the discovery phase of development.

 NMRA-GCase is an activator program focused on elevating the activity of the enzyme glucocerebrocidase (GCase) that we intend to develop for the treatment of PD.
 Mutations in the GBA gene, which codes for the enzyme GCase, are the single largest genetic risk factor for PD.
-GCase deficiencies lead to lysosomal storage disorders, and a subgroup of patients with PD have lysosomal dysfunction.
+GCase deficiencies lead to storage disorders of the lysosome, which plays an important role in maintaining cellular balance, and a subgroup of patients with PD have lysosomal dysfunction.
 Leveraging the work from our NMRA-NLRP3 program, we are generating Precision Phenotypes for PD from our integrated multimodal datasets, which we will then align with our NMRA-GCase program to define a Precision Phenotype for future development.
 Our NMRA-GCase program is in the discovery phase of development.